viher3/nottes-frontend/README.md

 Run `ng build --prod --extract-css false` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Configuration

+After building the project, you have to edit the config file updating your API endpoint.

+Production config file is located here:

+`dist/assets/config/config.prod.json`

 ## LICENSE

 Nottes is released under the MIT Licence.
 See the LICENSE file for details.